gnaudio/jabra-browser-integration/README.md

 ```
 Generally, you will also need to setup various
-event handlers, like for example for when the device has been attached or when the device has requested to be muted *(just be aware that some events are only send if the device is in a specific state.
+event handlers, like for example for when a new Jabra device has been attached to the computer or when the device has requested to be muted *(just be aware that some events are only send if the device is in a specific state.
 For example mute is only send when the device is off hook)*:

 ```javascript
 jabra.addEventListener("device attached", (event) => {